dan10ish/dan10ish.github.io/SETUP_FINDS.md

 - **Text**: Plain text notes and thoughts
 - **Tweets**: `https://twitter.com/user/status/123` or `https://x.com/user/status/123`
 - **YouTube**: `https://youtube.com/watch?v=ID` or `https://youtu.be/ID`
-- **Links**: Any URL (fetches preview automatically)
+- **Links**: Any URL - you can manually add a title when saving
 - **Books**: Manually add via API with title/author metadata
 - **Images**: Direct image URLs

-The shortcuts above handle the most common cases (text and links).
-For books/images, you can extend the shortcuts or use a tool like Postman to POST directly to your API.
+**For better link previews**: When adding a link, paste the website's title in the prompt.
+The shortcut will store it and display it beautifully on your site.

 ## Troubleshooting